 User & Use Cases

 It is not surprising that 97 percent of users leverage the SAP BW/4HANA as a data warehouse and a large proportion also use it for data integration.
 These use cases are what SAP BW typically supports.
 Surprisingly, 60 percent of survey participants claim to perform data preparation using SAP BW/4HANA.
 In our view, data preparation as an iterative process in which business users prepare almost code-free data sets for exploration is not what is meant here.
-It is more likely they are referring to data preparation for data warehousing.
+It is more likely they are referring to data preparation (data integration) for data warehousing.
 It is worth mentioning that the level of use of SAP BW/4HANA for data storage and as a query engine is relatively low.
-This is one of the first buzzwords we hear when it comes to combining external data or big data with data from SAP BW/4HANA in queries.
-We would have expected greater use of SAP BW/4HANA for data virtualization.
-However, only one in five companies currently use the product for this purpose.
+Both categories indicate the implementation of non-BI use cases from our perspective (e.g., as data storage for advanced analytics or a query engine that support data virtualization concepts to access and combine SAP data with non-SAP data sources).

-SAP BW/4HANA is widely used within companies, as shown by the high median number of users (200) and the mean of 892 users.
-This is not surprising when one considers that SAP technology is used primarily by large companies with more than 2,500 employees (64 percent).
-In contrast, the number of technical users who take care of SAP BW/4HANA and implement use cases seems surprisingly high.
-An average (mean) of 69 technical users work with BW/4HANA, while the median is 10.
+SAP BW/4HANA is widely used within companies, as shown by the high median number of users (135) and the mean of 1271 users.
+This is not surprising considering that SAP technology is used primarily by large companies with more than 2,500 employees (57 percent).
+In contrast, the number of administrators who take care of SAP BW/4HANA and implement use cases seems relatively high.
+An average (mean) of 18 administrators work with BW/4HANA, while the median is 10.
 This probably includes a number of SAP/BW4HANA developers too.
 This number corresponds with our experience of the SAP BW/4HANA core expert teams in larger companies.

 Company size (number of employees)